 A great way to implement this technique and get smooth brush strokes is to place your brush in the middle of where you want the final stroke to be and then pull the paint in opposite directions to create the stroke.
 It's not an intuitive technique and it's definitely not the only way to get great results, but many of our artists swear by this method.

 Use a black light or ultraviolet flashlight to check the evenness of the brush strokes while they’re still wet.
-Since the paint goes on clear, you won't be able to see if the paint you just laid down is consistently smooth or if it has slightly raised edges.
+Since the paint goes on transparent, you won't be able to see if the paint you just laid down is consistently smooth or if it has slightly raised edges.
 You can easily check this, even in a brightly lit room, by looking at the paint under one of our UV LED flashlights (you may need to shade the image with your hand).
 Taking the time to do this will ensure that the edges of your stroke aren't brighter than the rest of it.
 You'll find yourself having to check this less and less as you figure out the correct amount of paint to apply to your brush and the canvas.

 Here's an example of a stroke with raised edges.
 Keep in mind there is nothing wrong with this if it's the effect you're going for and everyone's preferences are different.
 I think it looks pretty cool and adds some dimension personally.

 Let the paint dry for 10 to 15 minutes between coats.
 Rushing the second coat will actually remove the glow from the first coat and leave you with a dark spot.
 Please make sure the paint is completely dry before adding additional coats for the best results.
-You can also use a hairdryer on its low setting to speed up the drying process if you want.
+You can also use a hairdryer on its low setting or a heat gun to speed up the drying process if you want.